 RescueTime runs quietly on your computer or phone.
 It monitors your time spent on each app or site and displays that information in simple charts to see where your time goes.

-If you spend two hours browsing news instead of writing, RescueTime shows that.
+If you spend two hours browsing the news instead of writing, RescueTime shows that.
 There is no judgment, just facts.
 You can spot patterns fast, which gives you the power to change them.

 Features Built for Focus